MatheusPiva/Battleships/README.md

 This are the main classes and its funcionalities to the project

 </br>
-ships - Consists in the mai functional side od the project
+ships - Consists in the mai functional side of the project

 ships.ai - This is the class that cares about the oponnents AI